This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Infecciones urinarias durante la menstruación

-If you thought the worst part of your period was belly pain, breast pain, headache, bloating, sudden weight gain, or energy slumps, OMG, it turns out we're also more prone to UTIs during menstruation.
+If you thought the worst things about your period were belly, breast, and headache pain, bloating, sudden weight gain, or energy slumps, OMG, it turns out we're also more prone to urinary tract infections during menstruation.

-To avoid the symptoms of urinary tract infection, pain, irritation and other discomfort caused by infections in the intimate area, read on.
+To avoid the symptoms of urinary tract infection, pain, irritation and other discomfort caused by infections in the intimate area, keep reading.

-You will not only know its causes, but a combination of two ingredients that science has proven are the most effective to avoid them, calm the symptoms and prevent them from recurring.
+You will not only know its causes, but a combination of two ingredients that science has proven to be the most effective to avoid them, calm the symptoms and prevent them from recurring.

 Why do urinary tract infections occur during menstruation?

 There are two types of urinary infections, cystitis and urethritis.
-And if they are not treated in time, they can spread and cause a kidney infection.
+And if not treated in time, they can spread and cause a kidney infection.

-They are caused by any type of microorganism: bacteria, viruses, fungi or parasites, although most frequently it is bacterial.
+They are caused by any type of microorganism: bacteria, viruses, fungi or parasites, although the most common is that it is bacterial.

 One of the most common bacteria is E-Coli, which contaminates 50% of women, once or several times in their lives.

 Urine infection in women is more common than in men.
-And it is that the female apparatus groups the pelvis, urethra, bladder, uterus and rectum in a very small sector.
-In addition, the urethra is short and its end is located inside the vagina, a place populated by aggressive bacteria that cause infections and can move towards the bladder or urethra.
+And the female apparatus groups the pelvis, urethra, bladder, uterus and rectum in a very small sector.
+Furthermore, the urethra is short and its end is located inside the vagina, a place populated by aggressive bacteria that cause infections and can travel to the bladder or urethra.

 To this we add that, during menstruation, the production of estrogen and progesterone increases, the pH becomes unbalanced as a result of the elimination of cellular debris and the formation of endometrial scales.